 Hartlepool Borough Council which is administering the scheme locally, cannot approve payments without a valid number.

 In addition to providing their eight-digit number, to qualify for a payment a person must:

-- Be unable to work from home and will lose income as a result of self-isolation; and
+- Be unable to work from home and will lose income as a result of self-isolation.

-- Be receiving Universal Credit, Working Tax Credit, Income-based Employment and Support Allowance, Income-based Jobseeker's Allowance, Income Support, Housing Benefit and/or Pension Credit.
+- Be currently receiving, or living with a partner who is receiving, Universal Credit, Working Tax Credit, Income-based Employment and Support Allowance, Income-based Jobseeker's Allowance, Income Support, Housing Benefit and/or Pension Credit.